A Few Notes on Cruelty to Animals: Legacy

-The book was included by Henry S. Salt in the "Bibliography of Animal Rights" section of his 1892 work Animals' Rights: Considered in Relation to Social Progress, where Salt referred to it as a treatise on animal cruelty.
+The book was included by Henry S. Salt in the "Bibliography of Animal Rights" section of his 1892 work Animals' Rights: Considered in Relation to Social Progress, where he referred to it as a treatise on animal cruelty.

-In his 1989 reference work Keyguide to Information Sources in Animal Rights, Charles R. Magel described A Few Notes on Cruelty to Animals as an early and vivid account of animal abuse in the Gloucester area and noted its proposal for the establishment of animal hospitals modelled on human institutions.
+In his 1989 reference work Keyguide to Information Sources in Animal Rights, Charles R. Magel described A Few Notes on Cruelty to Animals as an early account of animal abuse in the Gloucester area and noted its proposal for hospitals for animals modelled on human institutions.

 Publication history

 A Few Notes on Cruelty to Animals was published in London in 1846 by Longman and Co., comprising 105 pages in octavo format.
 The text is now in the public domain.